storyforj/fervor/README.md

 3. Server and client rendered GraphQL
 4. CSS Modules
 5. Hot reloading
+6. Migrations
+7. CLI
+8. Offline requests via Service Workers

-How to develop?
+How to contribute?
 ---

-1. create a database in postgres, copy the migration from the example project and run it
+1. Create a database called 'example' in postgres
-2. add a couple rows in the db for the person table
-3. Clone both this repo and the example project
+2. Clone both this repo and the example project
-4. `yarn install` in both
+3. `yarn install` in both
-5. `yarn link` in the fervor directory
-6. `yarn link fervor` in the example project directory
+4. `yarn link` in the fervor directory, `yarn link fervor` in the example project directory
-7. run `node_modules/.bin/fervor` or `node_modules/.bin/fervor-debug` in the example app
+5. `fervor migrate:latest` in the example project

+Next you should decide if you're going to iterate on the prod setup or the dev setup.

+6. `yarn build; yarn start:prod` or `yarn start:dev`